 Campus Security and Law Enforcement

 Campus Security is everyone’s business.
-All members of the FIT community are encouraged to call or visit the Campus Security Office, Room D442, 212 217-7777, to discuss or report any matter concerning safety and security.
+All members of the FIT community are encouraged to call or visit the Campus Security Office, room D442, 212 217-4999, to discuss or report any matter concerning safety and security.
 Campus Security serves the campus 24 hours per day, every day.

-For their own safety, students and staff are strongly advised not to remain in unauthorized locations and to check in with Campus Security in the Marvin Feldman Center lobby when they are on campus at unusual times.
+For their own safety, students and staff are strongly advised not to remain in unauthorized locations and to check in with Campus Security in the Marvin Feldman Center lobby when they are on campus after-hours.
 Campus Security reserves the right to request student and staff IDs and to ascertain that persons are engaging in legitimate college-related activities.
-Any person causing a disturbance, failing to produce a campus ID card or remaining in an unauthorized area when the college is not in session may be asked to leave the campus.
+Any person causing a disturbance, failing to produce a campus ID card, or remaining in an unauthorized area when the college is not in session may be asked to leave the campus.